vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD04_DEMO.md

         Trace.WriteLine(string.Format("Trace filter response: {0}", response));
         return response;
 ```
-29. Explain to the students that the **System.Debug.Trace** class is used to write the action arguments from the  **actionContext.ActionArguments** property before calling the **continuation** delegate, and to write the **HttpResponseMessage** after the **continuation** delegate returns a response.
+29. The **System.Debug.Trace** class is used to write the action arguments from the  **actionContext.ActionArguments** property before calling the **continuation** delegate, and to write the **HttpResponseMessage** after the **continuation** delegate returns a response.
-30. Explain that the **AllowMultiple** property needs to be implemented too.
-Explain that this indicates if the attribute can be applied multiple times on the same action or controller.
+30. The **AllowMultiple** property needs to be implemented too because this indicates if the attribute can be applied multiple times on the same action or controller.
 31. Implement the **AllowMultiple** property by adding the following code to the class.

    ```cs